 When buying a digital camera, the amount of zoom a particular camera has is an important feature for many people.
-In this article I will discuss what to look for when it comes to zoom and the differences between optical zoom and digital zoom.
+In this article let’s take a look at the difference between digital zoom and optical zoom.
+You’ll learn what to look for when it comes to zoom and that there really are important differences between optical and digital zoom.

 Like with video cameras, digital cameras measure zoom by magnification factor.
 For example a camera with 3x or 3 times zoom magnifies the image by a factor of three.
 This does not mean that your subject will appear 3x larger than it does to the naked eye but that it will appear three times larger than it does in the unzoomed lens position.
 Most cameras will have a starting lens position that makes the subject appear further away that it does to the naked eye.
 This allows you to fit more into your shot.

 Optical zoom magnifies the image using lenses.
 This means that light is passing through curved glass which in turn makes your subject look bigger in your photo.
 The quality of the magnified image depends on the quality of the lenses and coatings on those lenses.

 Optical zoom is the traditional kind of zoom and can produce extremely sharp images.